syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-uwp-c-sharp.md

 By executing the program, you will get the Excel file as below.
 ![Output File](UWP_images/UWP_images_img3.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.

 ## Read and Edit Excel file

 The below code illustrates how to read and edit an Excel file in UWP.